 I am interested in how we communicate ‘yes’ and ‘no’.
 I have received a three-year grant from the Japan Society for the Promotion of Science to research jearse and dow in America and the origins of ‘yes’ and ‘no’ in human language.
-Read about the Dow Jearse Survey here.
-To take the Dow Jearse Survey, click here.
+Read about yes and no here.
+To read about jearse and dow, click here.

 My study ‘Emphatic yes and no in Eastern English: jearse and dow’ appears in Southern English Varieties: Then and Now, ed. by Laura Wright, Berlin and Boston: de Gruyter Mouton, published 2018.